conneroisu/conneroh.com/README.md

 ## Contributing

-This project is personal, but suggestions and bug reports are welcome.
+This project is personal, but suggestions and bug reports are most welcome.
 Please open an issue or submit a pull request.

 ## Author